The Next Generation of Workplace Giving

 Technology Alone Isn’t Enough.
 You Need People to Drive Change.

 We all know that technology can sometimes be more trouble than its worth – the guiding support from humans is often required to ensure a piece of software or program works as intended.
-This is also true of workplace giving, where every employer has a different need, every culture is unique, and every program is different.
+This is also true of workplace giving, where every organization has a different need, every culture is unique, and every program is different.
 I am not exaggerating when I say America’s Charities works tirelessly to meet our clients’ needs.
 To ensure success, each client gets a dedicated account representative to guide him/her through the workplace giving process from start to finish.
 From setting up and personalizing the online platform, to helping create a program, to managing the funds, to reporting and more, each client is supported by a full-service Client Engagement team, with experts in workplace giving, employee engagement, technology, funds management, and marketing to provide assistance as needed.
 Even more, clients can offer their employees the use of our on-demand help desk support, which has 94 percent donor satisfaction.
 Our Donor Support Team answers employee questions by phone, email, and online chat, and has an average 10-hour response rate, with 70 percent of donors receiving help within 1 hour.

 Workplace Giving: The Unsung Hero of Charitable Giving